Where to Watch Fourth of July Fireworks

 St. Louis Park

-Find concessions, vendors and live entertainment from DJ Bob in Aquila Park, plus fireworks promptly at 10 p.m. on July 4.
+Find concessions, vendors, and live entertainment from DJ Bob in Aquila Park, with fireworks beginning promptly at 10 p.m. on July 3.

 Woodbury